Japan Sinks: 2020 – Critical Analysis

 Being an adaptation, these “cuts” were predictable.

-Highlighting the character Nanami Miura, who lived simply to complete her arc, giving emotional strength to Ayumu and fighting the perverted driver, after which she dies and is IMMEDIATELY replaced by Kite.
+Highlighting the character Nanami Miura, who lived simply to complete her arc, giving emotional strength to Ayumu and fighting against the perverted driver, after which she dies and is IMMEDIATELY replaced by Kite.

 Ayumu, Go and Mari Mutou